 We didn’t even mind when the heavens opened outside of Rambouillet and we had to huddle for shelter under a, er, leafless tree.
 Okay, we did mind.
 We had plastic covers for our panniers though, which meant it was just egos and cycling clothes that got soaked.

 Lunch was a baguette warmed from the sun (breakfast leftovers) with squishy Camembert oozing out the sides, boiled eggs, melted chocolate and tepid water from a tap at the Chevreuse municipal building.
 Eaten, wait for it, sitting on the pavement in the main street of exquisite Chevreuse.

-Our entrée has been a ride through the exquisite Chevreuse Valley, with magnificent views on our descent, and a pretty ride along the Yvette River, flowing though the Yvelines and Essonne departments.
+Our entrée has been a ride through the exquisite Chevreuse Valley, with magnificent views on our descent, and a pretty ride along the Yvette River, flowing through the Yvelines and Essonne departments.